 Asan Gingko Tree Road

 There are two trees that are perfect for seeing autumn leaves in Korea: maple and gingko.
 The Asan Gingko Tree Road specialises in the latter and is the best place to see this gorgeous golden cascade of colours.
 Imagine strolling down the beautiful, tree-lined streets of Asan Gingko Tree Road, with a carpet of golden leaves below, and lemony clouds above.
-Gingko trees are famous for their copious leaves which leave a golden carpet on the floor, waiting for you to tread on.
+Gingko trees are famous for their many leaves that slowly drop their leaves, waiting for you to tread on.

 When To Visit: Ginkgo trees are one of the last to shed their leaves so the end of October is the perfect time to visit to see them on the ground.
 To see them on the tree, visit in mid-October.